Lassoed Boosting and Linear Prediction in the Equities Market: Lassoed boosting

 Step 2.
 Update $\hat{\beta}^k$ and $\hat{\boldsymbol{\mathrm{u}}}^k$ by

-Iterating between Step 1 and Step 2 until we reach a pre-specified stopping criterion gives the solution paths.
-LS-boost can sometimes generate coefficient paths similar to those of the lasso.
-They are two different methods in general.
+Iterating between Step 1 and Step 2 until we reach a prespecified stopping criterion gives the solution paths.
+LS-boost can sometimes generate coefficient paths similar to those of the lasso, but they are two different methods in general.